raghunc/raghunc.github.io/work.markdown

 As of Nov.
 2016, I have finished transcription of a part of my work on quantum walks.

-- [First webpage](/work/quantumwalk_intro.html) is an introduction to (dicrete) quantum walk, and contrasts it with the classical random walk.
+- [First webpage](/work/quantumwalk_intro.html) is an introduction to (discrete) quantum walk, and contrasts it with the classical random walk.

 - [Next webpage](/work/quantumwalk_noisy.html) extends on the introductory page on quantum walk, and introduces a model of noise in the quantum walk, and contrasts the results with ideal quantum walk.